bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     :source-position: above

 .. note::
-    It is not currently possible to position a legend outside the plot area, or using absolute coordinates.
+    It is currently not possible to position a legend outside the plot area, or in an optimal, automatically computed location within the canvas.
     These and other improvements are planned.

 Label Text
 ~~~~~~~~~~